elainebroche-dev/pf4-wayfarers-guided-hikes/README.md

 -   __F08 My Bookings Page__

     In order to access the My Bookings page a user must be signed in.
 The My Bookings page provides a convenient place for the user to quickly view their upcoming and past bookings.
 Upcoming bookings can be cancelled using the Cancel Booking button associated with the booking - this will be detailed in section F09 below.
 By clicking on the image associated with the booking the user can go to the Hike Detail page for the hike.
-The booking also summaries the number of people the booking is for and whether or not the booking has been confirmed/approved.
+The booking also shows the number of people the booking is for and whether or not the booking has been confirmed/approved.

     ![My Bookings](documentation/supp-images/f08-my-bookings.png)